How does Horse Browser work?

 What is a Trail?

+Taking Tree Style Tabs as a design starting point, Horse Browser sets out to improve this approach and introduce a totally new way to navigate the web.
 Horse Browser captures a Trail of pages as you browse, merging Tabs, History and Bookmarks into one easy-to-read vertical sidebar.
 Every time you click on a link, a new page is opened on the Trail.
-And you can delete, move, rename and customise every page.
+You can delete, move, rename and customise every page.

 No more cluttered Tabs or trying to remember random pieces of information as you leave a page behind.